UBs Center For Integrated Global Biomedical Sciences Joins The Abbott Pandemic Defense Coalition

 Other university professors who have contributed to CIGBS' growing expertise on emerging pathogens include Andrew Talal, Timothy Murphy, Stanley Schwartz, John Tomaszewski, Oscar Gomez, Mark Hikar and Amy Jacobs, all from the School of Medicine and Jacobs Biomedical Sciences. ; Brian Tsuji, Qing Ma, Raymond Cha, and Robin DiFrancesco, all from the College of Pharmacy and Pharmaceutical Sciences; and Troy Wood and Paras Prasad from the College of Arts and Sciences.

-See also Revolutionizing the World Through Sciences
+See also The Fascinating World of Sciences

 Opportunities and perspectives in the field of mechanical engineering